Oil Company chemists invent new plastic, but transition from lab to market proves difficult. Enter Wham-O.

-Marlex, a high-density polyethylene, was developed by Phillips chemists Paul Hogan and Robert Banks – who were researching gasoline additives.
+Marlex, a high-density polyethylene, was developed by Phillips chemists J. Paul Hogan and Robert L. Banks — who were researching gasoline additives.
 In their experiments, Hogan and Banks began to study catalysts.

-“In June 1951, they set up an experiment in which they modified their original catalyst (nickel oxide) to include small amounts of chromium oxide,” notes the American Chemical Society.
+“In June 1951, they set up an experiment in which they modified their original catalyst (nickel oxide) to include small amounts of chromium oxide,” noted the American Chemical Society in 1999.
 Their work was expected to produce low-molecular-weight hydrocarbons.

-Only a few years later when Phillips introduced high-density polyethylene in 1954, under the brand name Marlex, “company marketing executives were wildly optimistic, expecting that the product would be a big hit and that the Phillips would not be able to keep it on the shelves.”
+A few years later when Phillips introduced high-density polyethylene in 1954, under the brand name Marlex, “company marketing executives were wildly optimistic, expecting that the product would be a big hit and that Phillips would not be able to keep it on the shelves.”

 The Wham-O Company was born in a California garage in 1948 when Richard Knerr and Arthur “Spuds” Melin began making 75-cent wooden slingshots using a jigsaw they purchased on an installment plan.

-In Titusville, birthplace of the petroleum industry in 1859, the Skyline Plastics Company worked overtime extruding Grex into the plastic Hula-Hoops as the craze swirled across the nation.
+The Wham-O company first used a W.R.
+Grace & Company product called Grex — a petroleum-based plastic produced in Pennsylvania.
+In Titusville, birthplace of the U.S. oil industry in 1859, the Skyline Plastics Company worked overtime extruding Grex into the plastic Hula-Hoops as the craze swirled across the nation.

 Retired Titusville plant superintendent Robert Poux, 83, remembers 125 employees working three-shifts, seven days a week, just to keep up.
 Wham-O sold more than 25 million Hula-Hoops in the first four months (at $1.98 each).
 They sold more than 100 million in two years.